-The practice has maintained their processes for the reporting of any incidents, with the regional management team having an oversight of any events which pose a risk to staff and patients.
-We were told that staff were aware of their roles and responsibilities in reporting incidents to regulatory agencies including Healthcare Inspectorate Wales (HIW), and this process was explained in detail.
-Any updated guidance for healthcare professionals was delivered in regular staff meetings and emails.
+We were told that the practice manager was aware of their roles and responsibilities in reporting incidents to regulatory agencies including Healthcare Inspectorate Wales (HIW).
+We were told that staff met on a weekly basis, with informal daily meetings each morning to update the team with any immediate issues.
+Any updated guidance for healthcare professionals was delivered in regular staff meetings and via messaging.